-Access Behavioral Health (ABH), a separate division of Lakeview Center, was established in February 2001 to manage the Region 1 PMHP contract.
-Lakeview Center organized ABH to manage risk-bearing contracts and in August 2001, was awarded a contract with AHCA to operate the PMHP in Region 1.
-ABH's organizational, governance, and administrative structure ensures that there is no conflict of interest between Lakeview Center, which serves as one of the many contracted provider agencies, and ABH, which manages the contract.
+Access Behavioral Health (ABH), a separate division of Lakeview Center, was established in February 2001 to manage the Region 1 Prepaid Mental Health Plan (PMHP) contract.
+Lakeview Center organized ABH to manage risk-bearing contracts and in August 2001, was awarded a three-year contract with the Agency for Health Care Administration (AHCA) to operate the PMHP in Region 1.
+ABH's organizational, governance, and administrative structure ensures that there is no conflict of interest between Lakeview Center, which serves as one of the many contracted provider agencies under the PMHP contract, and ABH, which manages the PMHP contract.

-ABH has managed the contract with integrity and efficiency since it began operations on November 1, 2001 and this has been recognized by AHCA by having the contract renewed in October 2004 and in October 2007 as well as yearly renewals.
+ABH managed the contract with integrity and efficiency since it began operations on November 1, 2001 and this has been recognized by AHCA by having the contract renewed in October 2004 and in October 2007 as well as yearly renewals.

-In 2014, Access Behavioral Health contracted with Statewide Medicaid Managed Care (SMMC) health plans in Region 1 to serve as the Managed Behavioral Health Organization for Florida Medicaid members enrolled in the plans.
+In 2014, Access Behavioral Health contracted with Statewide Medicaid Managed Care (SMMC) health plans in Region 1 to serve as the Managed Behavioral Health Organization (MBHO) for Florida Medicaid members enrolled in the plans.

-In 2018 AHCA reprocured the Statewide Medicaid Managed Care contracts for all Regions in Florida.
-ABH contracts with Medicaid MMA health plans in Regions 1 and 2 and began operations in February 2019.
+In 2018 and 2024 AHCA reprocured the Statewide Medicaid Managed Care contracts for all Regions in Florida.
+ABH contracts with Medicaid MMA health plans in Regions 1 and 2 and began operations in February 2019 and continued operations in 2025.
 ABH now manages the mental health and substance abuse services for Medicaid members in 18 counties in northwest Florida.

 In late 2021, Lakeview Center disaffiliated with Baptist Health Care to enable continued focus on Lakeview's non-healthcare (human services) business lines.

-In 2022, Lakeview Center rebranded the parent organization LifeView Group.
-Lakeview Center still remains an operating division within the newly branded parent company, and Access Behavioral Health remains an operating division of Lakeview Center.
+As a result, in 2022, Lakeview Center rebranded the parent organization LifeView Group.
+Lakeview Center remains an operating division within the newly branded parent company, and Access Behavioral Health remains an operating division of Lakeview Center.